 It Stands Out

-If you want your business to establish an online presence and stand out from all companies within the same industry, then you should definitely combine UIs and conceptual animations together.
+If you want your business to establish an online presence and stand out from all companies within the same industry, then you should combine UIs and conceptual animations.
 The real catch here is that it gives your website or application a different feel or vibe that users would want to stay or keep coming back for more.
 In a crowd full of plain and simple web and app designs that almost look like clones, be the one that stands out.

 You might be wondering, how will this design stand out from all other designs and animations?
 Well, here are a few examples of UI conceptual animation designs: